 Pursuant to the CK Hutchison Continental Europe SPA, a company within the Hutchison group and each of Networks Co Austria, On Tower Denmark, Networks Co Ireland, Networks Co Italy and Networks Co Sweden agreed or will agree, as appropriate, to enter into a master services agreement whereby the relevant Group company will provide co-location services to a company within the Hutchison group at the sites managed by the Group (the "CK Hutchison Continental Europe MSAs").
 The CK Hutchison Continental Europe MSAs in respect of Austria, Denmark and Ireland were entered into on 21 December 2020 upon completion of each of the relevant CK Hutchison Holdings 2020 Completed Transactions and the CK Hutchison Continental Europe MSA in respect of Sweden was entered into on 25 January 2021.
-The price to be paid by the relevant company within the Hutchison group in exchange for the above services in accordance with the CK Hutchison Continental Europe MSA is 15 years, with possible extensions for a further 15-year period and subsequent 5-year periods, on an "all-or-nothing" basis (except for the CK Hutchison Continental Europe MSA in respect of Austria, where the agreement provides for an indefinite term subject to termination rights as agreed).
-Additionally, the CK Hutchison Continental Europe MSA set forth the terms on which the Group will build up to approximately 5,127 sites in aggregate by 2027,
+The price to be paid by the relevant company within the Hutchison group in exchange for the above services in accordance with the CK Hutchison Continental Europe MSAs is subject to certain annual increases in connection with the local CPI.
+The initial term of each CK Hutchison Continental Europe MSA is 15 years, with possible extensions for a further 15-year period and subsequent 5-year periods, on an "all-or-nothing" basis (except for the CK Hutchison Continental Europe MSA in respect of Austria, where the agreement provides for an indefinite term subject to termination rights as agreed).
+Additionally, the CK Hutchison Continental Europe MSAs set forth the terms on which the Group will build up to approximately 5,127 sites in aggregate by 2027,